-- Excerpt from: Urban Agriculture Policy Plan: Examples from other cities (City of Minneapolis):
+- Excerpt from: Urban Agriculture Policy Plan (City of Minneapolis):

 - This summary focuses on key cities that served as a model for Minneapolis’ own policy.
 The summaries of the cities’ policies discuss how different cities use broad or narrow definitions of various types of urban agriculture as well as how they are zoned.
 It is a good overview of policies from a variety of cities for local policymakers to pull information from.

 - Locally Nourished: How a Stronger Regional Food System Improves the Bay Area (SPUR):

 - This report is not very instructive for determining definitions.
 But, it is a useful model for looking at how a city defines its “food web” and goals for a healthy food policy.
 It is also instructive for considering different policy options (zoning v. land easements, etc) and for government structure (how/where tasks should be allocated).